ror-community/ror-site/content/blog/2023-05-02-datasalon-case-study.md

 ### {{< figure src="/img/blog/datasalon/profile_andy.png" class="round-figure" alt="Andy Dobson" >}} Andy Dobson

 If you're making a decision as a library based on how much content is being used, then you want to make sure your usage numbers align with what the publisher is seeing.
 And as a publisher, if you're not able to present consistent numbers because you're not able to tie up usage of the Bodleian Library with the University of Oxford, then it becomes a very difficult conversation.
-It's like any customer relationship, one needs to feel valued and fully understood.
+It's like any customer relationship: one needs to feel valued and fully understood.
 None of us want to be mistaken for somebody else!

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

-Sure.
+Definitely.

 ### {{< figure src="/img/blog/datasalon/profile_andy.png" class="round-figure" alt="Andy Dobson" >}} Andy Dobson

 **And if you're moving into OA, and you're not understanding a standardized picture of your customer hierarchy, and you don't know how many articles are coming out of the University of Oxford and how much they should be paying in article fees, then that becomes really tricky.
-There are potentially significant financial implications, on the customer service side, by not having a dataset that allows you to clean up and standardize all of those customer pictures within your data.** Having access to ROR and services like MasterVision allows publishers to continue to maintain and use their existing databases, and the imperfections therein, whilst being confident that they can clean and standardize data in an effective and economical way further downstream.
+There are potentially significant financial implications, on the customer service side, of not having a dataset that allows you to clean up and standardize all of those customer pictures within your data.** Having access to ROR and services like MasterVision allows publishers to continue to maintain and use their existing databases, and the imperfections therein, whilst being confident that they can clean and standardize data in an effective and economical way further downstream.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French